open-edge-platform/infra-managers/host/README.md

 ## Functional Test

-Run the make target `test` to mock agents to perform the relative behaviors for host resources.
+Run the make target `test` to mock agents to simulate the relative behaviors for host resources.

 ```bash
 make test